testvon/alecsatin.github.io/_posts/2016-04-27-modern-european-nationalism.md

 Please listen now to the video before continuing.
 The lyrics are included at the bottom of this post.

-**Please note:** If your're reading this in an email or RSS feed, you must [visit the website](/spirit-of-the-age/modern-european-nationalism/){: .btn .btn--warning} to watch the video.
+**Please note:** If you're reading this in an email or RSS feed, you must [visit the website](http://www.alecsatin.com/spirit-of-the-age/modern-european-nationalism/){: .btn .btn--warning} to watch the video.
 {: .notice}